 Enrollment in the Public Presentations project is required to participate in this section.
 No live animals are allowed in speeches.
 Counties may advance a total of 3 entries from any category to the state contest.
 A 4-H member may advance in one individual category and one team category.
-Participating Youth must be 8 years of age on or before September 1, 2023.
-Participating youth turning 14 years of age on or before September 1, 2023 must enroll as advanced.
+Participating youth turning 14 years of age on or before September 1, 2024, must enroll as advanced.
+The Adams, Brown, Hancock, Pike, & Schuyler counties Public Speaking Contest will be held on Sunday, March 9, 2025.